frePPLe/frepple/doc/developer-guide/translating-the-user-interface.rst

    - Simplified Chinese: https://raw.githubusercontent.com/frePPLe/frepple/master/freppledb/locale/zh-hans/zh-hans.po
    - Traditional Chinese: https://raw.githubusercontent.com/frePPLe/frepple/master/freppledb/locale/zh-hant/zh-hant.po

   Open the file with the editor you installed in step 1, and start translating.
+The terms will already "pre-translated" with an automated translation engine.
+Your job as a translator is to review the pre-translated strings (marked as "needs work"), change them where needed and remove the "needs work" flag.

   Some strings may include HTML tags or Python code, e.g.:

        %(title)s for %(entity)s